ashercn97/PyChromeExt/README.md

 # PyChromeExt
-This is the very start of this idea I had to create chrome extensions using python!
-It is a SUPER work in progress like not even useable rn but its getting better!
+This was an idea I had to create a framework for making chrome extensions using primarily Python.
+I am making sure that it has a **super** pythonic feel, so it is fun to use and make.